 Why a Laboratory?

-What’s behind Infinite Spark’s THE LIRIOPE LABORATORY
+What’s behind Infinite Spark’s LIRIOPE LABORATORY

 There are several overlapping reasons why we’re so interested in creating a theater laboratory space here in Rochester!